 Investment in Associate: The fair value of the Stimunity investment was determined based on an IAS 36 fair value analysis evaluating the likelihood of various scenarios given the then-current market conditions, the increasing cost of capital and development delays associated with Stimunity's lack of liquidity (Level 3).
-The Company recorded a provision of impairment of \$0.607 million with respect to the investment in associate decreasing the carrying value of the investment in associate to \$0.806 million as of March 31, 2023.
-There was no provision for impairment recorded in the three and six months ended September 30, 2023.
+The Company recorded a provision of impairment of \$0.607 million with respect to the investment in Stimunity decreasing the carrying value of the investment in Stimunity to \$0.806 million as of March 31, 2023.
+In connection with the IAS 36 analysis at December 31, 2023, the Company recorded an impairment loss of \$0.557 million, reducing the carrying value of the investment in Stimunity to \$0.452 million at December 31, 2023.
 See Note 6, "Investment in Associate and Convertible Note Receivable," for a further discussion.

-Convertible Note Receivable: The fair value of the Stimunity Convertible Note receivable denominated in euros at initial recognition is the transaction price for the instrument adjusted for the effect of the currency translation rate on the reporting date (Level 3) (see Note 15, "Commitments and Contingent Liabilities - Stimunity Convertible Note").
+Convertible Note Receivable: The fair value of the Stimunity Convertible Note receivable denominated in euros at initial recognition is the transaction price for the instrument adjusted for the effect of the currency translation rate on the reporting date (Level 3) (see Note 16, "Commitments and Contingent Liabilities - Stimunity Convertible Note").
 The Stimunity Convertible Note was initially recorded at \$0.614 million to record the translated value of the Stimunity Convertible Note on September 12, 2022.
-The Company recognized an unrealized gain of \$0.039 million through OCI in Fiscal 2023 to reflect the change in translation rate for the Stimunity Convertible Note settleable in euros, increasing the carrying value of the Stimunity Convertible Note to \$0.653 million.
-As of March 31, 2023, the Company determined that there were indications of impairment, based upon the inability of Stimunity to obtain financing.
-The Company performed an IAS 36 fair value analysis evaluating the likelihood of various scenarios given the then-current market conditions, the increasing cost of capital and development delays associated with Stimunity's lack of liquidity.
+As of March 31, 2023, the Company determined that there were indications of impairment, based upon the inability of Stimunity to obtain financing and performed an IAS 36 fair value analysis.
 The Company recorded an impairment of \$0.211 million resulting from the impairment analysis decreasing the carrying value of the Stimunity Convertible Note to \$0.442 million as of March 31, 2023.
-During the three and six months ended September 30, 2023, the Company recorded an unrealized loss through OCI of \$0.013 million and \$0.012 million, respectively, to reflect the translation rate effect on the Stimunity Convertible Note settleable in euros.